BARENAKED in BUSAN - A day in SPALAND

 Well, it wasn't just any day.
 It was my birthday.
 In my 20's, I kept a streak going for 8 years of spending my birthday away from home, either out of the province, or out of the country.
 That was my idea of the best birthday.
 School, pregnancy and kids in my 30's stopped that streak dead in its tracks.
 And here I am now, on my 40th in Busan, starting a new tradition: TRY SOMETHING THAT YOU HAVE NEVER DONE BEFORE on your birthday.

-So SPA LAND it is, which just so happens to be inside the Guinness Book of World Records' Largest Department Store, Shinsegae Centum City.
-Easily accessible by subway, as the station, Centum City, is connected to the mall.
+So, with Busan, South Korea, being our first stop in our long term travels with kids, I chose to go to SPA LAND.
+It just so happens to be inside the Guinness Book of World Records' Largest Department Store, Shinsegae Centum City.
+Easily accessible by subway, from where we were in Haeundae Beach, as the station, Centum City, is connected to the mall.

 Spa Land isn't your typical North American spa where you go get facials and a massage.
 Public bathhouses ("jjimjibang" 찜질방 ) exist in every corner of the country and are a big part of Korean culture.
 You can go solo, but it's generally a social or a family outing.
 It involves soaking up in hot tubs of varying temperatures, and aggressively exfoliating every nook and cranny of your body, all the while being head to toe, completely BARE.

 If someone had suggested I try a bathhouse in my 20's, my body-conscious self would have defiantly said, "NO WAY!"
 In my 30's, it would have been a pondering, "maybe" followed by lots of excuses to ultimately avoid it.
 But now, as a mama of 2, turning 40, with my daughter as my trusty companion, I've finally conjured up my inner Korean confidence to JUST GO WITH IT.